Soccer-Euro-Long face and long passes as Pirlo commands Italy

 Pirlo's influence in his first season at Juventus is

-unquestioned, inspiring them to second in Serie A - a far cry
+unquestioned, inspiring them to the Serie A title - a far cry

 from their seventh-place finishes in the previous two seasons.